 - EDUC 600 The Reflective Educator (3)

-- EDUC 675 Curriculum and Program Development (3)
+- EDUC 602 Pluralism in Education (3)

 - EDUC 603 Research and Evaluation (3)

 - EDUC 637 Master's Seminar (3)

 Pupil Personnel Services Credential (PPS)

 Applicants who already have a Master's degree in a counseling-related field and who wish to receive a PPS Credential, must complete the following CCTC approved courses.
 Some of these courses may be waived by the Director of School Counseling if already taken and transcripted in an approved Master's degree.